grishmapochana/grishmapochana/README.md

 Full stack developer
 --------------------

+Full stack Developer with 2 years of experience in developing and implementing front-end applications.
+Experience in collaborating with back-end teams to integrate user-facing elements with server-side logic, incorporating RESTful APIs and optimizing components for maximum performance.
+Experience in Next.js framework in building web applications.
+Familiarity with testing frameworks such as cypress for writing unit and integration tests.
+Adept at identifying and resolving performance and scalability issues, staying up-to-date with emerging technologies and frameworks.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [grishma.pochana@gmail.com](mailto:grishma.pochana@gmail.com)
+* 🚀  I'm currently working on [Coretek labs](http://coretek.io/)
+* 🧠  I'm learning Next.js-14

 ### Skills